Ozilele/StockApp/README.md

 * Room for local database
 * Dagger Hilt for dependency injection
 * MPAndroidChart for stock's financial charts
+* MotionLayout for viewing stocks in portfolio
+* Light/Dark Mode switch
 * SharedPreferences for saving token when user has logged in and to avoid another login when user closes app On Backend:
 * Ktor server